 Cogeneration, or CHP can dramatically reduce energy consumption and provide 'free' heat.
 This high efficiency method of onsite energy production captures the heat produced as a by-product during power generation and recycles it to heat spaces and provide hot water.

 For commercial building operators, the key advantage of an on-site CHP generator is that it will typically generate electricity at a cheaper rate than you can procure it from the grid.

 The positive 'spark spread' of low carbon natural gas is increasing the financial benefits of CHP.
 'Spark spread' is the differential between the price of energy and the cost of fuel used to generate that energy.
-The price of gas has been consistently cheaper than electricity over the past decade, which shows signs of continuing, thus creating an advantageous 'spark spread' and a powerful economic case for using on-site cogeneration.
+Whilst wholesale gas prices have soared, so too have electricity prices because of their dependency on gas to produce power.
+As such, the spark spread favours a strong economic case for using on-site CHP.